Mark Knowles

-Mark Knowles (born 4 September 1971) is a Bahamian professional tennis coach and former professional tennis player, becoming the former number 1 in world as a specialist in doubles tennis.
+Mark Knowles (born 4 September 1971) is a Bahamian former professional tennis player and coach.
+He is a former world No. 1 in doubles.
 He won three of the four Grand Slam tournaments in men's doubles, partnering with Daniel Nestor, as well as Wimbledon in mixed doubles.
 At various times between 2002 and 2005 he was ranked World No. 1 in doubles.
 He is a five-time Olympian.

+Early life

+Knowles was born on 4 September 1971, the son of Samuel Knowles and Vicky Knowles-Andrews.
+His parents were both tennis coaches, with his English-born mother being the first female tennis pro in the Bahamas and first female president of the Bahamas Lawn Tennis Association.

+Knowles played tennis from the age of three, primarily at hotel tennis courts on New Providence where his parents were coaching.
+He attended Xavier's Lower School in Nassau until the age of 10, when he moved to the United States to attend the Nick Bollettieri Tennis Academy on a scholarship.
+He trained with Nick Bollettieri for seven years.
+He later studied economics at the University of California, Los Angeles.

 Career

 Junior and college career

-After being awarded a scholarship to the Nick Bollettieri's famed academy at 10 years old, Knowles played junior tennis in his early years.
-His best singles performance came at the 1989 Junior US Open with a quarterfinal appearance and his best doubles performance came at the 1989 Junior French Open with a final appearance partnering Luis Herrera.
+Knowles's best junior singles performance came at the 1989 Junior US Open with a quarterfinal appearance and his best doubles performance came at the 1989 Junior French Open with a final appearance partnering Luis Herrera.
 He reached a career-high junior ranking of No. 12.
 He also played three seasons at UCLA in college tennis, where he earned All-American honours in both singles and doubles before turning pro in 1992.